stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 10 minutes

-In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
+In this exercise, attendees will delete any Azure resources created in support of the lab.

 ### Task 1: Delete the resource group in which you placed your Azure resources

-1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top.
+1. From the Portal, navigate to your **hands-on-lab-SUFFIX** resource group and select **Delete** in the toolbar at the top.

 2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

-3. If you created a different resource group for your virtual machined, be sure to delete that as well.
+3. If you created a different resource group for your virtual machine, be sure to delete that as well.

-4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

 ### Task 2: Delete the GitHub repo

+[Optional] In this task, you delete the GitHub repository you created for this lab.

 1. Open <https://www.github.com>, then select your profile icon and select **Your repositories**.